KeerthanaA-2210/amazonclone/README.md

 # amazonclone
-This is my first repositary
+This is my first repositary<br/>
+Author- Keerthana A